-With the info on the culture and the moodboard we then proceeded to commit to a selection of the gathered items to include in the level.
+With the information we gathered about the culture and the mood board, we then settled on a selection of elements to include in the level.
 Always considering which would fit neatly together to make for an interesting story or scenario.
 We then talked through and planned how we would create quests and gameplay from them, taking into account the “tools” at our disposal.
 Gameplay beats like climbing, platforming, stomping (e.g. to destroy an obstacle), and collecting items but also elements like levers, buttons, gates, dialogue choices, cutscenes, and so on.

 Storywise, most of the quests follow a pretty basic structure.
-The NPC provides the players with an urgent task or puzzle that is tied to a culturally relevant part of the city (e.g. a famous dish or sight).
+An NPC provides the players with an urgent task or puzzle that is tied to a culturally relevant part of the city (e.g. a famous dish or sight).
 Solving the quest often requires the player to explore another part of the level and for example fetch the ingredients to a dish.
-Then the players can return to the NPC and get aside from a reward also a hint on where to look next for the escaped Rascal.
+Then the players can return to the NPC and, in addition to a reward, they will also receive a hint about where to look next for the escaped Rascal.

 Sketching a 2D topdown

 To quickly get a better feel for the player’s path through a level, I created rough topdown sketches.
 I used these to not only determine where the players would arrive in and exit a level or where to place sights & quest NPCs, but also to make sure that the layout follows a specific rule.
 Early tests with the camera had shown that navigating the levels would feel best when moving left to right and away from the camera.
 Especially moving toward the camera should be avoided as the player would not be able to see in that direction (I like to compare Rascals Escape’s level layout to that of a theater set).